Code-Institute-Submissions/aliclarke206-datingdogs_OctResub/README.md

 * Object Id is successfullly removed from the database

 ##### Edit function
-* The form pre populates with the information from the dog id it was on.
-* The drop down menu populates with the counties from the counties collection from the database.
+* The drop down menu populates with the breed from the breed collection from the database.
 * If edited, a flash message appears and user is returned to their profile page.
 * Object ID is succesfullly updated in the database.

 ##### Add dog function
-* The drop down menu populates with the counties from the counties collection from the database.
+* Ability to add image and url.
 * If added, a flash message appears and user is returned to their profile page.
 * Object ID is succesfullly added in the database.